-CCC has been accredited by the American Correctional Association in past years.
-The most recent Re-Accreditation was in October, 2019.
-The facility received a 100% compliance during the latest ACA re-accreditation.
+TCI is accredited by the American Correctional Association.
+The most recent Re-Accreditation was in August, 2018.

 Summary of Audit Findings

 The summary should include the number and list of standards exceeded, number of standards met, and number and list of standards not met.